Skip to main content

 These are the typical sections of a bereavement policy:

-• Guidelines: General information on what the company provides to its employees when they experience the passing of a loved one.
-It will also be made clear if the bereavement leave is paid or unpaid and how many days employees can expect to have.
+• Guidelines: General information on what the company provides when an employee loses a loved one, including whether the leave is paid or unpaid and how many days employees can expect.

-• Procedures: This section highlights the steps an employee must take to request time off under the bereavement leave policy.
-Steps may include requesting time off from their manager, filling out a form, and sometimes providing proof of death.
+• Procedures: The steps an employee takes to request leave—telling their manager, filling out a form, and sometimes providing proof of death.

 Is bereavement leave paid?

-You can also use a hybrid method, where you provide partially paid and partially unpaid bereavement leave—for example, four paid and three unpaid days.
+A hybrid approach also works: partially paid and partially unpaid bereavement leave—for example, four paid days and three unpaid.

 How long is bereavement leave?

-When crafting a bereavement leave policy, consider what your employee needs to do when mourning their loved ones.
-For example, an employee who loses an immediate family member may need more time to manage personal responsibilities such as funeral arrangements, financial responsibilities, and personal property.
+When crafting a bereavement leave policy, consider what your employee actually needs to do while mourning.
+Someone who loses an immediate family member may need extra time for funeral arrangements, financial matters, and personal property.

 Do employers require proof before allowing bereavement leave?

-It's up to an employer to decide whether they require documentation to accompany a request for bereavement leave.
+It’s up to the employer whether documentation must accompany a bereavement leave request.
 Examples of reasonable proof include:

 • Funeral notice